qlonik/musical-parakeet/README.md

 #### 🪝 Github Webhook

 By default Flux will periodically check your git repository for changes.
-In order to have Flux reconcile on `git push` you must configure Github to send `push` events.
+In order to have Flux reconcile on `git push` you must configure Github to send `push` events to Flux.

+> [!IMPORTANT]
+> This will only work after you have switched over certificates to the Let's Encrypt Production servers.

 1. Obtain the webhook path